sujitkoley9/sujitkoley9/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***Talking about Personal Stuffs...***

 ✔ Pronouns: ***He/His*** or ***TeamMaker***😉 <br>
-✔ I’m currently working in Philips as a Data science specialist<br>
+✔ I’m currently working at Philips as a Data science specialist<br>
 ✔ I use to write coad on [leetcode](https://leetcode.com/sujitkoley9/) <br>
 ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 ✔ Hobby: Reading book, Listening Music, Watching Movie